-The fact remains that despite all the care one might take, collisions between pedestrians and vehicles do occur.
+The fact remains that despite all the care one might take, collisions between pedestrians and vehicles (such as being hit by a bus) do occur.
 If you have been injured by a vehicle, there are options available to compensate you for any loss or injury you may have suffered.

 When we are talking about pedestrians in this article, we are referring to anyone who is:

 Pedestrians are vulnerable to a range of injuries when hit by a car.
 The extent of injuries will often depend on the speed at which a pedestrian is hit, the part of the body that is hit, and the age and physical fitness of the person being hit.

 However, that is not to say that severe injuries cannot be sustained even with a low-impact collision.